icehrm/icehrm.github.io/_docs/documents.md

 Administrators and Managers can use "Employee Documents" tab to explore and manage documents uploaded by employees or add new documents to employees.

+### Settings

+Set <code>Notifications: Send Document Expiry Emails</code> to No if you don't wish to receive document expiry notifications.

+Also set <code>Notifications: Copy Document Expiry Emails to Manager</code> to Yes if you want to send all document expiry notifications to respective managers also